Demetris Nichols: Professional career

 He began the 2008–09 season with the Bulls, receiving marginal minutes in two early-season games.
 However, he was waived November 17.
 He rejoined the Energy in January 2009, scoring 11 points in his first game back in Des Moines.

 On March 6, 2009, Nichols signed a 10-day contract with the New York Knicks.

 On December 1, 2009, Nichols signed with the French team BCM Gravelines.

 In the summer of 2010, Nichols played for the Portland Trail Blazers in the NBA Summer League.

 In November 2010, he signed a contract with French club JA Vichy, until the end of the season.

 In August 2012, Nichols played for the Metros de Santiago, of the Dominican Republic.
 Later that year, Nichols joined the Sioux Falls Skyforce of the NBA D-League.

 On February 4, 2013, Nichols was named to the Prospects All-Star roster for the 2013 NBA D-League All-Star Game.

 In September 2013, he signed a contract with the Russian team Krasnye Krylia.

 On August 18, 2014, Nichols signed a two-week tryout contract with CSKA Moscow.
 Nichols eventually extended his contract until the end of 2014–15 season.
 CSKA Moscow finished the season by winning the VTB United League, after eliminating Khimki with a 3–0 series sweep in the league's final playoff series.

 On July 24, 2015, he re-signed with CSKA for one more season.
 He parted ways with the team on June 18, 2016.

 On September 2, 2016, Nichols signed with Greek club Panathinaikos for the 2016–17 season.

 On July 30, 2017, Nichols signed with Croatian club Cedevita Zagreb for the 2017–18 season.

 On August 5, 2018, Nichols signed a deal with the Italian club Sidigas Avellino for the 2018–19 LBA season.

 International career

 Nichols was a member of the 2002 USA Development Festival East Team that finished 3-2 and earned the silver medal.
 He averaged 14.8 points and 5.6 rebounds in five games.

 Nichols was invited to try out for the 2004 USA Basketball World Championship For Young Men's Qualifying Team.
 He participated in the first round of July workouts, but did not make the team.

-The Basketball Tournament

-Demetris Nichols played for Boeheim's Army in the 2018 edition of The Basketball Tournament.
-In 4 games, he averaged 14.3 points, 4.5 rebounds, and 1 assist per game all while shooting 63 percent from 3 point range.
-Boeheim's Army reached the Northeast Regional Championship before falling to the Golden Eagles.